SpriteOvO/spdlog-rs/README.md

 If you are going to contribute `spdlog-rs`, please make sure to check out the [`main-dev`] branch and select the [`main-dev`] branch as the base when opening PR.

+Due to the complexity of combining crate feature gates, this repository provides a [./justfile] for tool [`just`] to easily interact with `cargo` during development.
+Run command `just --list` to check the available recipes specifically for this project.

 ## Supported Rust versions

 <!--